-Alan Feldstein has practiced law in the area of commercial real estate for over 40 years, and has been a partner with Boylan Code since 1999.
-He holds his B.A. and J.D. degrees from SUNY Buffalo, and is a member of the Monroe County and New York State Bar Associations.
-Feldstein’s family attended Congregation B’nai Israel, and he even had his Bar Mitzvah there.
-He is personally invested in preserving the synagogue, and is pleased to serve as the treasurer for JAACA.
+Alan Feldstein, JAACA treasurer, has practiced law in the area of commercial real estate for over 40 years and has been a partner with Boylan Code since 1999.
+He holds B.A. and J.D. degrees from SUNY Buffalo.
+Alan’s family attended Congregation B’nai Israel (now being renovated as our center for performing and visual arts) and he had his Bar Mitzvah there.
+Alan lives in Penfield with his wife, Bonnie.

 Sherman Dickerson is a lifelong resident of Rochester, with a long history of devotion to families and community.
 The father of two sons, he currently works for General Motors.
 In addition to serving on the Board of the Joseph Avenue Arts and Culture Alliance, Sherman is President of the Joseph Avenue Business Association.
 He is the recipient of numerous entrepreneurship and community service awards.

-Meredith Dragon became CEO of the Jewish Federation of Greater Rochester in April of 2016.
-She served from 2009 to 2016 as Executive Director of the Jewish Federation of Western Massachusetts, and was the Assistant Director at the Jewish Federation of Jacksonville, FL for 13 years prior.
-During her time with Federation, Dragon has brought donors, agencies, synagogues, and institutions together for the greater good of the Jewish community.
-Enhancing the role of Federation in the Rochester community motivates her professionally and personally.
+Meredith Dragon has been CEO of the Jewish Federation of Greater Rochester since April 2016.
+Prior, she had served as Executive Director of the Jewish Federation of Western Massachusetts since 2009 and Assistant Director at the Jewish Federation of Jacksonville, Florida, for 13 years.
+Meredith has brought donors, agencies, synagogues, and institutions together for the greater good of Rochester’s Jewish community.
+She is married to Ze’ev and has three sons, Matan, Ori and Etai.